bestbat/Homura/README.md

 New features gets releasd in a week or in 5 days.
 If an existing feature needs a fix then i create fast a release.

-# If you are new to freebsd
+# If you are new to freebsd :wink:

 - You might notice that your microphone is muted.
 If you want to use teamspeak.
 Open alsamixer in the terminal and rise up the volume of your microphone.